 What are the Implications of Teeth Grinding?

-Although Bruxism has not been linked to any serious complications, severe cases may lead to a wide range of unwanted results.
+Although Bruxism has not been linked to any serious complications, severe cases exist.
+They can lead to a wide range of unwanted results.

 First and foremost, we personally think the most detrimental effect of Bruxism is disturbed sleep.
-Disturbed sleep in itself can single-handedly cause a multitude of issues which include mental, physical and emotional-regulation issues that impact your quality of life.
-Tension-type headaches can also result, as well as earaches, jaw pain and damaged teeth.
+Disturbed sleep in itself can single-handedly cause a multitude of issues.
+They include mental, physical, and emotional-regulation issues that impact your quality of life.
+Tension-type headaches can also result, as well as earaches, jaw pain, and damaged teeth.

-Luckily, there’s a lot you can do to fight back against Bruxism.
-We’ve done some research and developed this non-exhaustive list of possible remedies you can play with to see what personally helps you.
+Luckily, for our Orthondontic patients in Mississauga and beyond, there’s a lot you can do to fight back against Bruxism.
+We created this list of possible remedies you can play with to see what personally helps you.

 As we mentioned above, stress can contribute to the onset of Bruxism.
 Along with a multitude of other mental and physical health problems that could result from stress, Bruxism is no different.
 Think about what helps you feel a sense of peace and calm in your life, and do that.
-Many people experience feelings of relaxation when listening to music, hanging out with family and friends, taking a warm bath and especially exercising.
+Many people experience feelings of relaxation when listening to music, being with friends, exercising, or doing self-care.
 When stress levels go down, so too will the incidence of your intrusive jaw-clenching habit.

 Avoid Stimulating Substances in the Evening

-This tip, although unfortunate for us caffeine lovers, is a no brainer.
-If you consume caffeinated beverages (or alcohol) too late in the evening, your sleep will be compromised as a result.
+This tip, although unfortunate for us caffeine lovers is a no-brainer.
+Consuming caffeinated beverages (or alcohol) too late in the evening can compromise your sleep.

 Practice Good Sleep Habits

 Think about what works for you, but let science help.
-Research shows that people sleep better in bedrooms where there are no lights (yes, even the little flashing lights you find on alarm clocks, wifi boxes, etc.).
-It’s also been proven that the blue light from your smart devices trick your brain into thinking that it’s daylight.
-Put your smart devices away an hour before bed to let your body know that it’s time to settle into the evening and as a result, your body will slowly drift into a deep slumber with little interference from your disruptive habit.
+Research shows that people sleep better in bedrooms where there are no lights, including electronics.
+Blue light from your smart devices tricks your brain into thinking that it’s daylight.
+Put your smart devices away an hour before bed to let your body know that it’s time to settle down.
+Your body will slowly drift into a deep slumber with little interference from your disruptive habit.